Wood Floor Staining

 Types of Wood Stains

-Stains can be grouped according to two characteristics: the tinting medium and the carrying medium, or vehicle.
-Stains generally get their colour from dyes, pigments or a combination of the two.
-In dye stains, the colouring is dissolved in the vehicle.
-The dye actually colours the wood grain and is absorbed into it.
+Stains are categorized based on two factors: the tinting medium and the carrying medium (vehicle).
+Typically, stains derive their colour from dyes, pigments, or a blend of both.
+In dye stains, the colour is dissolved in the vehicle, permeating the wood grain and being absorbed by it.